-If you don't have access to the WordPress administrator page and wish to disable plugins, there is a very easy way to do it.
+If you don't have access to the WordPress administrator page and wish to disable plugins, there are a couple of easy options for you.

 Step 1 - Open File Manager

-Open the File Manager of your website and enter the wp-content folder.
-There you’ll find plugins and themes folders:
+Open the File Manager of your website and enter its wp-content folder (domains/yourdomain.tld/public_html/wp-content).
+There you’ll find plugins folder:

 Step 2 - Check your plugins and disable them

-Both options will disable plugins as the path to files will be incorrect anymore.
+Both options will disable plugins, as the path to files will not be correct anymore.
 Renaming the folders or moving them back to the /plugins directory will enable the plugins again.

-Start enabling them one by one, checking the website’s availability in the anonymous tab.
+Start enabling plugins one by one, checking the website’s availability in the incognito mode after each plugin

 No matter which method you choose, you will be able to find the corrupted plugin, so your website would be running without any issues! 😊